 Not long ago, I was jabbering with a bunch of girlfriends.
 One of them was complaining that her husband had been rude to her earlier in the day.
 She said, “There’s one thing I know and it’s this.
 He’s not getting any tonight.
 Or tomorrow night.
 Or the night after that.”

-Here’s why.
 When you withhold sex in order to get back at your spouse, you punish yourself twice.
 The first time happens when you don’t speak up for yourself.
 Your spouse can’t read your mind and does not have ESP.
-Chances are, he’s not going to have any idea why you are not in the mood.
-He’s not going to ever in a million years jump to the conclusion that you are giving him the brush off because he left his dirty tightie whities on the kitchen floor where your mother happened to find them when she stopped by to drop something off.
+Chances are, he’s not going to have any idea why you're not in the mood.
+He’s not going to ever in a million years jump to the conclusion that you are giving him the brush off because he left his dirty tighty-whities on the kitchen floor where your mother happened to find them when she stopped by to drop something off.
 That means he’s going to leave his underwear on the kitchen floor — or somewhere else — again.

-1. They wait for the mood to strike.
-You might have naturally felt in the mood when you were younger and more relaxed.
+You might've naturally felt in the mood when you were younger and more relaxed.
 As career stress and parenting obligations pile up, however, the mood may not naturally surface as often as it once did.
 If you wait for the mood to mysteriously develop, you might be waiting for the rest of your life.

-2. They refuse to take Sex Ed.
-Unless you are one of those rare people who makes a habit of studying and learning all you can about sexual techniques, what you know about sex you probably learned through trial and error.
+Unless you're one of those rare people who makes a habit of studying and learning all you can about sexual techniques, what you know about sex you probably learned through trial and error.
 That might be well and good if your only sexual goal is this: making a baby.
 Chances are, however, you want more out of your sex life, and you deserve to have more.
 Sexual pleasure is not necessarily intuitive or instinctual.
-Learn as much as you can.
-You will not regret it.
+Learn as much as you can — you won't regret it.